zriyansh/signoz.io/docs/shared/otel-binary-execute-linux.md

 ```

 ### Run in background
-If you want to run otel collector process in the background :
+If you want to run otel collector process in the background:

 ```bash
 ./otelcol-contrib --config ./config.yaml &> otelcol-output.log & echo "$!" > otel-pid